 Only one street away from our Airbnb, the Ulica od Puča runs parallel to the Stradun and is one of the main shopping streets within the old city.
 Filled with handmade souvenir shops, leather and jewelry boutiques and quaint shops selling Croatian oils and spices, the Puča is the place to go if you’re hoping to do some shopping in Dubrovnik.
 The walls are lined with decorative lanterns showcasing the shop names and makes the street even more picturesque!

 There are many options for day trips from Dubrovnik.
 One of the most popular, and the one that we chose, is to Kotor in Montenegro.
 There are no trains that run to or from Dubrovnik, so the easiest way to pass the border is by bus or rental car.
-Since we visited Croatia in the off season and the traffic was nonexistent, we opted on the second option and rented a little white Volkswagen Golf through M.A.C.K. car rentals located at Ul.
+Since we visited Croatia in the off season and the traffic was nonexistent, we opted for the second option and rented a little white Volkswagen Golf through M.A.C.K. car rentals located at Ul.
 Frana Supila 5, 20000, directly outside Dubrovnik’s Ploče Gate.
 Rental was so easy and affordable that we actually decided to rent through M.A.C.K. again when we drove to Mostar from Split later in our trip.
-Stay tuned for my article about our day trip to Kotor coming up on the blog soon!
+For details on our day in Kotor, check out my article A Day-Trip to Kotor.

 Mostar, Bosnia and Herzegovina is another popular day trip from Dubrovnik, although it is just as easy to do from Split.
 The distance is almost the same from each way, at least by car.
 Article on our day trip to Mostar from Split coming up soon!